 We’re extremely excited to see how Maro evolves, and what the future holds for this remarkable designer.
 You can read more about Maro over on Medium, and see more of Lilly’s awesome work in her design portfolio.

 Feeling inspired?
 Want to launch your own career in tech?
-Read this post to figure out which tech career path is right for you, and try out a free short course in UX, UI design, web development, or data analytics.
+Read this post to figure out which tech career path is right for you, and try out a free short course in UX, UI design, digital marketing, web development, or data analytics.

 For more inspiration, check out the following: